UPDATED JULY 15, 2020: My fleet of content sources changes periodically. This is updated to reflect recent changes.

 My list of 18 content sources I’ve used over the years

-A. My Current Cadre of Writers (6 Favorite Services):
+A. My Current Cadre of Content Sources (3 Favorite Services):

 Thanks for requesting this information.